top of page

 Checking the charge level of the refrigerant is done by attaching hoses with gauges to the service ports.
 By reading the high-side and the low-side pressures, I can determine if the system is malfunctioning or simply low on a charge.

-The easiest way to find a small leak is to recover and recharge the system while adding an ultra-violet reactive dye.
-Drive it around for a week or two and at which time, free of charge, I'll run an ultra-violet light over the system to determine the source of the leak.
+The easiest way to find a small leak is to recover and recharge the system while adding an ultraviolet reactive dye.
+Drive it around for a week or two, and at which time, free of charge, I'll run an ultraviolet light over the system to determine the source of the leak.

 BUT, please beware of shops that will do a 'free A/C check'.
-I have found that more times than not, after the hoses are removed, the service valves don't seal properly creating a new leak.
-I always replace these valves with any A/C service saving us both time and money in the long run.
+I have found that more times than not, after the hoses are removed, the service valves don't seal properly, creating a new leak.
+I always replace these valves with any A/C service, saving us both time and money in the long run.

 bottom of page